[Salt-N-Pepa voice] Let’s talk about strength-train-ing!

 I hope this was helpful!
 I will probably modify this page from time to time as I discover more of their videos.
 Let me know if you try any of them.

-Again, these opinions are all my own based on four years of experience and I have no affiliation with Fitness Blender other than I just like ’em.
+Again, these opinions are all my own based on four years of experience.
+I have no affiliation with Fitness Blender other than I just like ’em.
 Obviously, there are literally thousands of workout sites, videos, programs, trainers, gyms, and ways to get fit out there.
 This is just one.
 Do whatever works for you!